Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Step 4.
 Do Some Calculations

-We find that when we subtract the new measurement from the old measurement, it tallies with the weight we measured on the second scales.
+We discover that when we subtract the new measurement of the iron weight indicated on the scales from the previous measurement, it tallies with the weight we measured on the second scales.

 So 6 kg - 4 kg = 2 kg